dapr/community/.github/ISSUE_TEMPLATE/community-call-agenda.md

 ### After the meeting

-- [ ] Upload the meeting to YouTube
 - [ ] Add chapters to the video
 - [ ] Add links to the video description
   - [ ] Read-only link to slides